The Anxiety Paradox – How We (humans) Unknowingly Make Ourselves Anxious

 5. Motivate ourselves to continue pursuing a goal we say we want

-• Deep down, we may not actually want to achieve the goal but say we do for whatever reason(s)
+• Deep down, we may not actually want to achieve the goal but claim we do for one or more reason(s)

 7. Prove to ourselves or others that we dislike something or don’t believe in something

-8. Motivate us to avoid being more unhappy in the future
+8. Motivate us to avoid being more unhappy/anxious in the future

 Why does anxiety get worse as we age?

-If we unknowingly use anxiety as a tool (see above), then it naturally follows that we may pick up new anxiety triggers at any point in time.
+When we unconsciously use anxiety as a tool (see section above), we often pick up new anxiety triggers to protect ourselves.

 This is answered in our root cause of anxiety post.